faithvoid/plugin.programs.xsky/README.md

 - Add profile information (ie; name + avatar - bio) as first 2 options when viewing a profile
 - Add some way to differentiate between a post and a reply
 - Add "Follow / Unfollow User", "Block User" & "Reply to User" as context menu options
-- Add sent/received indicator & timestamps in messages
+- Add sent/received indicator in messages
 - Add reply chains(?)
 - Store login data somewhere that isn't just a plaintext file?
 - Find a way to leverage Bluesky's chat functionality for an IM service(?)